 6th Jun 2019

-This summer, we’re asking London to host Life Saving Tea Parties to help our service continue flying and mark 30 years of care in the Capital.
-To help get you in the spirit for hosting tea parties of your own, we’ve sat a few members of our crew down for a cup of tea and asked the burning questions we know you have always wanted to – that is, about their preferences when it comes to tea, coffee and cake.
+How does a paramedic wind down between shifts?
+To get ready for our Life Saving Tea Parties this summer, we’ve sat a few members of our crew down for a cup of tea and asked the burning questions we know you have always wanted to – that is, about their preferences when it comes to tea, coffee and cake.

 Paramedic Tamara answers the important questions, including how you pronounce 'scone' and what she would ask the cast of 'Friends' if she had the chance to have a cup of tea with them.